canonical/mysql-k8s-operator/README.md

 ### Actions

-This charm implements 4 actions:
+This charm implements the following actions:

 - `create-user`
 - `delete-user`